patriksvensson/waithandle-rs/README.md

-# waithandle-rs
+# Waithandle

-A library that makes signaling between threads more ergonomic than using [Condvar][2] directly.
+A Rust library that makes signaling between threads more ergonomic than using [Condvar][2] directly.

 Inspired by the .NET [System.Threading.EventWaitHandle][1] API.
 Uses [Condvar][2] and [Mutex][3] under the hood to block threads